victor-likes-coding/sustainable-spaces/README.md

 Things to Do:

-- Hook a cloud storage provider to save images and save link to database
 - Fetch images to include in the properties page
 - Fetch images to include in property card
-- Refactor form into it's own component
 - Create a view for user owned properties
 - Create a new Navbar (Home | Properties | Inbox | Profile) kind of like Tiktok